antic-ml/LEDSnapper/README.md

 # LEDSnapper
-LED Snapper is a simple, compact diagnostic board for Arduino breadboard projects.
+LED Snapper is a simple, compact debugging tool for Arduino breadboard projects.
 It is suitable for Arduino makers, because it is a 5 volt module.
-It is cheap to make too: you can make 10 of them for around a $1.50 per board.

 If you are forever plugging LEDs and resistors into breadboards to monitor signal output from your Arduino, then you may find this board useful.
 It plugs